ForgottenIce/GMD/README.md

-### GMD - Simon Lassen
+# GMD Course - Simon Lassen
-This is a repository for all the projects I have created for the GMD Course on VIA.
+This is a repository for all the projects I have created for the GMD Course at VIA University College.

 ### Blogs
 Below is a list of all the blog posts